Christedge/OldSchoolMetronome/README.md

 # OldSchoolMetronome
-A precise metronome with only the most basic features - set tempo, start, stop.
+A precise metronome with only the most essential features - set tempo, start, stop.